rajsimpi-ai/hayagriva/README.md

 ## Contributing

-Contributions to model integrations, retrieval modules, UI features, and documentation are welcome.
+Contributions to model integrations, retrieval modules, and documentation are welcome.
 Submit issues or pull requests.

 ---